 - The best access to an open internet in places like China and Russia

 - Often a delay when connecting to or disconnecting from servers, which can be frustrating if you switch locations a lot

 - Software may be a little overwhelming for casual VPN users

 Is VyprVPN Right for You?

 Had an experience with VyprVPN you’d like to share?
+How does it hold up vs ExpressVPN?
 Want to ask a question that we didn’t cover in the review?
 Let us know in the comments!

 If you need a VPN for a short while when traveling for example, you can get our top ranked VPN free of charge.
 NordVPN includes a 30-day money-back guarantee.
 You will need to pay for the subscription, that’s a fact, but it allows full access for 30 days and then you cancel for a full refund.
 Their no-questions-asked cancellation policy lives up to its name.